magento/devdocs/src/guides/v2.3/graphql/queries/cart.md

 --- | --- | ---
-`amount` | Money! | The cost of shipping using this shipping method `available` | Boolean! | Indicates whether this shipping method can be applied to the cart `base_amount` | Money | The base shipping cost, not including taxes or other cost adjustment.
-Could be null if method is not available
-`carrier_code` | String! | A string that identifies a commercial carrier or an offline shipping method `carrier_title` | String! | The label for the carrier code `error_message` | String | Describes an error condition `method_code` | String | A shipping method code associated with a carrier.
+`amount` | Money! | The cost of shipping using this shipping method `available` | Boolean! | Indicates whether this shipping method can be applied to the cart `base_amount` | Money | Deprecated.
+This attribute is not applicable for GraphQL `carrier_code` | String! | A string that identifies a commercial carrier or an offline shipping method `carrier_title` | String! | The la This attribute is not applicable for GraphQL. bel for the carrier code `error_message` | String | Describes an error condition `method_code` | String | A shipping method code associated with a carrier.
 Could be null if method is not available `method_title` | String | The label for the method code.
 Could be null if method is not available